Prenuptial and Postnuptial Agreements

 • Business Ownership Concerns

 Marital agreements require full disclosure of all assets and debts.
-It is important that each party involved has their own family law attorney through this process.
-The Law and Mediation Office of Anne B. Howard will look out for your best interests, help protect your rights, and try to ensure the agreement is binding under current law.
-Marital agreements are often challenged in divorce proceedings. however, court generally like to up-hold them.
+It is important that each party involved has their own family law or estate planning attorney through this process.
+Attorney Anne B. Howard will look out for your best interests, help protect your rights, and ensure the agreement is binding under current law.
+Marital agreements are often challenged in divorce proceedings. however, court generally like to up-hold them as they want people to make their own educated decisions about their future.